thepalbi/tsm-pipeline/README.md

 ## Installing dependencies

-`python3 -m pip install -r requirements.txt`
+Execute: `python3 -m pip install -r requirements.txt`

-Then try `python3 -m pip gurobipy` to install python support for the `gurobi` solver.
+Then try `python -m pip install -i https://pypi.gurobi.com gurobipy` to install python support for the `gurobi` solver.

 In OSX you may need to install `girubi` support for python manualy by executing this command: `python3 /Library/gurobiXXX/mac64/setup.py install`, where `XXX` is the version installed in your computer.
+Recall that you need a license to run gurobi.
+Academic licences are available [here](https://www.gurobi.com/academia/academic-program-and-licenses/).

 ## Downloading databases from LGTM